 When it comes to securing your photos against online theft, you may want to look into digitally watermarking them.
 Whether to watermark or not is an ongoing debate; it can have both pros and cons.
 In this article we discuss watermarking in detail, including some best practices if you decide to use it.

+In addition, image management does not just involve handling images in WordPress securely, but also emphasizes the design aspect without slowing down the website.
 For an enjoyable and brisk user experience, it’s important to optimise all images on your site, especially your gallery photos.
 Image optimisation helps a website to load faster and prevents visitors logging off out of frustration.
 If you’re not familiar with image optimisation best practices, you can draw on this guidance.

 Next Steps For Your Photography Website